znjameswu/epgi/doc/design.md

 3. Specifically for rayon, its performance is bad for small amount of element.
 See https://github.com/rayon-rs/rayon/issues/1044.
 Tokio, on ther other hand, seems to be a very safe bet.
 If we perform the single-element-optimization, it will be great.
 4. We are not strictly CPU-intensive in the conventional sense.
 Despite that the parallelized building process could be computationally heavy, we still would yield to the scheduler at every node boundary.
 We can't cause a blocking (in the sense of starving the executor) if we code properly.
 So what we are doing is just heavy concurrent jobs with a high CPU usage.

-# Relaxed or strict lane marking?

-## Definition

-Relaxed lane marking can only be used as a heuristic.

-## Advantage
-If we do relaxed lane marking and opt out of lane unmarking, we could even ~~use a plane AtomicLaneMask instead of a locked LinearMap~~ drop the spawned secondary root record entirely!!!!!!(Huge advantange)

-## Problem with async secondary root spawning & unmount
-If async secondary root spawning and lane marking is performed within the async task itself, then this process has no point of synchronization with a potential unmount that removes the subscription.
-1. Due to lock ordering, while unmounting a subscriber, we cannot grab the lock of the provider ElementNode.
-The reverse is true, while spawning secondary task, we cannot grab the lock of the subscriber ElementNode.
-2. The only two possible synchronization points are:
-    1. In the secondary root lock:
-        1. This could be potentially replaced by a lockfree primitive, so better not relying on this lock.
-        2. Lock a secondary root lock then check an cooperative flag seems a strange code pattern.
-    2. In the provider lock:
-        1. Perform spawning and lane marking while holding the provider lock
-            1. This would make an async provider write potentially way too expensive.
-This could affect the performance of the sync batch since they also need to lock some providers, especially those "common" providers with a lot of subscribers.
-        2. Otherwise this provides no synchronization.
-The thread can suspend and the lane marking can happen a year later.

-## Decision
-~~Relaxed lane marking with no unmarking~~

-Please see schedule algorithm document

 # Layout tree walk implementation

 Layout is different from build, so the impl strategy from build tree walk does not work here: